What to Expect at Your Next Visit to Care Dental due to COVID19.

 At Care Dental, our vision is to be the dentists that you look forward to safely visiting, and our “why” is to have fun coming to practice everyday and working towards achieving this vision.
 We sweat the details, so that you don’t have to.

 In May of 2020 we renovated our entire facility to meet the Canadian Standards Agency’s Canadian Health Care Facilities Airborne Infection Isolation Room HVAC Guide (CSA-Z8000-18/317).
 We were the first in a BC Dental Setting to take this step and it caused quite a stir, even making the news.
 It took much courage, however now as we learn more about how COVID19 and other airborne pathogens are spread, it seems every day a new research article on the importance of proper ventilation is released.
 Each day, because of this, we are even more proud of our facility and its potential positive impact on the health of our community.

 Did you know that your Care Dental team is part of UBC’s Airborne Disease Transmission Research Network?
 As soon as we renovated, researchers from UBC became interested in our system and set up a fully-funded, multi-year research team to consider its impact.
 We just aren’t following today’s guidance, we are proud to be part of the team that is researching the guidance of tomorrow.

 For answers to frequently asked questions, please check out our COVID-19 FAQ.

 Summary: We have outfitted our teams and patients alike with the facility, tools and training, needed to make sure that they don’t take a trip to the dentist home with them.
-Yes, we are here to treat your dental needs, but keeping our teams, patients, and the community at large free from the virus is our #1 priority.
+Yes, we are here to treat your dental needs, but keeping our teams, patients, and the community safe and healthy is our #1 priority

 Thank you, and please take good Care.